2-day Rescue Task Force Response to Active Shooter Incidents Course

 (Approved by the Michigan Commission on LE Standards)

-Course Description: This 1-day training course focuses on providing Fire Department and EMS personnel with the skills and knowledge of how to operate effectively in the "warm zone" at an active shooter event.
+Course Description: This 2-day training course focuses on providing Fire Department and EMS personnel with the skills and knowledge of how to interact with law enforcement elements and operate effectively when inserted into the "warm zone" at an active shooter or critical incident event.

-Mass shooting events across the country and the world have repeatedly shown that many victims are dying due to unnecessary delays in receiving simple but life-saving medical treatment.
+Mass shooting events across the country have repeatedly shown that many victims are dying due to unnecessary delays in receiving simple but life-saving medical treatment.
 Standard mass casualty incident (MCI) practices often conflict with what is best for victims who need immediate treatment.

 Recent incidents have redefined how Fire / EMS and Police units must operate together at the onset of a critical incident, in order to maximize survivability for critically injured patients.